projectbismark/projectbismark/admin/known_issues.md

 ### Sporadic wireless dropouts, mainly on 5 GHz radio ("BISmark5")

 We have observed and received reports of intermittent wireless failures for clients connected to the BISmark router.
-This appears to mainly affect clients connected to the 5 GHz radio (wireless network named "BISmark5").
-Clients typically lose connectivity without disassociating from the wireless network, and connectivity is later restored in approximately 10 minutes or less when the client disassociates and reassociates with the network.
+Clients typically lose connectivity without disassociating from the wireless network, and connectivity is later restored in approximately 10 minutes or less, or when the client disassociates and reassociates with the network.

 **Workarounds:**

-- This problem seems to affect clients on the 2.4 GHz radio (wireless network named "BISmark") less frequently.
-Try connecting to this network instead.
+- This problem may affect clients connected to the 5 GHz radio (wireless network named "BISmark5") more frequently than clients on the 2.4 GHz radio (wireless network named "BISmark").
+Try connecting to the 2.4 GHz ("Bismark") network instead.
 - If you suddenly lose all connectivity to the Internet, disconnecting and reconnecting to the wireless network and/or turning wireless off and then on again will reestablish connectivity.